MicrosoftDocs/msix-docs/msix-src/psf/psf-filesystem-writepermission.md

 ---
-title: Package Support Framework filesystem write permission fix
+title: Package Support Framework Filesystem Write Permission fix
-description: Learn how to identify and apply filesystem write permission error fixes by using the MSIX Package Support Framework. ms.date: 05/10/2022 ms.topic: how-to
+description: Learn how to identify and apply Filesystem Write Permission error fixes by using the MSIX Package Support Framework. ms.date: 05/10/2022 ms.topic: how-to
 keywords: windows 10, uwp, psf, package support framework, filesystem, write permission, msix ms.custom: kr2b-contr-experiment
 ---

-# How to fix Package Support Framework filesystem write permission errors
+# How to fix Package Support Framework Filesystem Write Permission errors

-This article describes how to use the Package Support Framework (PSF) to resolve a Package Support Framework - Filesystem Write Permission error.
+This article describes how to use the Package Support Framework (PSF) to resolve a Filesystem Write Permission error.

-Windows apps redirect specific directories that are related to the application to the Windows app container folder.
+Windows apps redirect specific application-related directories to the Windows app container folder.
 If the application attempts to write to the Windows app container, an error triggers, and the write fails.
 You can make enhancements to the Windows app package to resolve this issue.

 ## Investigation